In-School Policies & Bell Schedule 2022-23

 In-School detention will be assigned to students during their Lunch Period.
 Lunch Detention will run from Monday-Friday.
 Parents will be notified the Friday before if their student has been assigned In-School Detention.
 Students will report to Room 119 where lunch will be provided and students can work on School work.
 The Cell Phone Policy is active during In-School Detention.

-Lunch Periods
+Lunch Period

 Makeup work Policy